Discover top website trends and insights for 2025

 From time to time, you may open a website to find nothing but a blank white page, perhaps with bold black letters reading “502 bad gateway.”

 That error message is even more of a headache when it’s your website that’s failing to load.
-Luckily, you can start troubleshooting HTTP errors like this as soon as you understand the information they are conveying.
+Luckily, you can start troubleshooting HTTP errors like this as soon as you understand the information they're conveying.

 Any time a website fails to load properly, you risk frustrating visitors, losing potential conversions, and negatively impacting your search engine ranking.

-But how do you mitigate this?
-It's simple: by understanding how HTTP status codes work, you'll be able to troubleshoot more quickly and solve 502 bad gateway errors on your site.
+But how do you address this?
+It’s simple: by understanding how HTTP status codes work, you’ll be able to troubleshoot more quickly and solve 502 bad gateway errors on your site.

 What is a 502 bad gateway error?

-A 502 bad gateway error is a server-side error indicating that the proxy server you are using to connect to another web server has received an invalid response.
+An HTTP 502 error is a server-side error indicating that the proxy server you're using to connect to another web server has received an invalid response.
 This happens when a web server is being used as a gateway to fetch the data you need to load the page from an upstream server.

 A 502 bad gateway error is a type of Hypertext Transfer Protocol (HTTP) status code.
 These HTTP status codes are issued by the server when you make a request, so if you understand what the codes mean, you can decipher errors and troubleshoot more easily.
 The four HTTP status code types are:

-• 100 Informational - Your request was received by the server, and it is processing further.
+• 100 Informational – Your request was received by the server, and it’s processing further.

 • 200 Success – Your request was completed, and the browser received the expected response from the server.